Inline expansion: Implementation

 Once the compiler has decided to inline a particular function, performing the inlining operation itself is usually simple.
-Depending on whether the compiler inlines functions across code in different languages, the compiler can do inlining on either a high-level intermediate representation (like abstract syntax trees) or a low-level intermediate representation.
+Depending on whether a compiler inlines functions across code in different languages, the compiler can inline on either a high-level intermediate representation (like abstract syntax trees) or a low-level intermediate representation.
 In either case, the compiler simply computes the arguments, stores them in variables corresponding to the function's arguments, and then inserts the body of the function at the call site.

 Linkers can also do function inlining.
 When a linker inlines functions, it may inline functions whose source is not available, such as library functions (see link-time optimization).
-A run-time system can inline function as well.
-Run-time inlining can use dynamic profiling information to make better decisions about which functions to inline, as in the Java Hotspot compiler.
+A runtime system can inline a function also.
+Runtime inlining can use dynamic profiling information to make better decisions about which functions to inline, as in the Java HotSpot compiler.

-Here is a simple example of inline expansion performed "by hand" at the source level in the C programming language:
+Here is a simple example of inline expansion performed "by hand" at the source level in the C language: